ChrisDiaz007/kanji-go-api/README.md

 ## Update Controllers
 app/api/v1/kanjis_controller.rb
 This makes it so you can search a specific kanji and returns json, for example character http://localhost:3000/api/v1/kanjis?character=家
+Be sure to install JSONVue chrome extension so the return json is more human readable to the eye.
 ```
   def index
     @kanjis = Kanji.all